Joey (restaurant)

-Joey Restaurant Group (stylized as JOEY) is a Western Canadian premium casual restaurant chain based in Vancouver, British Columbia, Canada.
+Joey Restaurant Group (stylized as JOEY) is a Western Canadian premium casual restaurant chain based out of Vancouver, British Columbia, Canada.
 The Joey chain of restaurants was founded by Jeff Fuller.
 Joey restaurants are a part of a chain of family-owned restaurants, expanding throughout North America.
 The restaurant focuses on Asian, American, Mediterranean and other global dishes.
-The company operates 27 full-service restaurants in Canada and the United States.
+As of 2026, the company operates 35 full-service restaurants in Canada and the United States.
 All Joey restaurants feature a bar area and serve alcoholic beverages.

 History

-Founding and early years

 The first Joey Restaurant was opened in 1992 in Calgary, Alberta.
-The chain now operates over thirty restaurants.

-The company's founding President and CEO is Jeff Fuller, son of restaurateur Leroy "Bus" Fuller (1928-2019), who founded the Earls restaurant chain with Jeff's brother Stan Fuller.
+The company's founding President and CEO is Jeff Fuller, son of restaurateur Leroy "Bus" Fuller (1928–2019), who founded the Earls restaurant chain with Jeff's brother Stan Fuller.
 Leroy Fuller was an experienced restaurateur who built the family restaurant empire stemming from one of the original A&W Restaurant franchises in Canada, an American chain of fast-food restaurants known for draft root beers, floats and burgers.

 Joey was originally conceived as a pasta house called "Joey Tomato's", which opened in Calgary in 1992 as a casual pasta and pizza joint.
 As more menu items were added, eight years later, the name was changed to "Joey Tomato's Mediterranean Grill," before being shortened in 2005 to simply "Joey."
 Executive Chef Chris Mills began adding Asian cuisine to the menu as a way to rebrand the image.
 The company also owns the American restaurant Cucina, Cucina.

 In 2016, Al Jessa was promoted to company President, marking another link between the Earls chain and Joey.
 Al Jessa's twin brother Mo Jessa is the current president of Earls.